Until 31 Dec 2025

 Homegrown artworks, made using calligraphy and community participation.

-Three new homegrown artworks, made through the unique process of calligraphy and community participation.
+Three new homegrown artworks that were made through the unique process of calligraphy and community participation.

 About this project

-Through this multi-disciplinary, district-wide project, calligrapher Razwan Ul-Haq brings Bradford’s environment to life.
-Since 2024, with help from Bradford residents, Razwan has been extracting ink from our city’s resources – bricks from Bradford’s iconic architecture, soil from Bradford City Football Club, rocks and stones from the rivers of Bradford, and even certain plants.
+A multi-disciplinary, district-wide project, by calligrapher Razwan Ul-Haq that brought Bradford’s environment to life.
+Since 2024, with the help of Bradford residents, Razwan extracted ink from the city’s resources, including bricks from Bradford’s iconic architecture, soil from Bradford City Football Club, rocks and stones from the rivers of Bradford, and various plants.

-During this project Razwan developed a theory (the RUH theory) on how we can retain human art and craft in a fast developing world.
+Razwan also developed the RUH theory during this project, which explored how to retain human art and craft in a fast-developing world.
 You can find out about this at: Introducing the RUH Theory

 Exhibitions